metno/met-pycsw-container/README.md

 # pycsw

-This is MET norways base container for pycsw, an OGC CSW server implementation written in Python.
+This is MET Norway's base container for pycsw, an OGC CSW server implementation written in Python.
 For more information about pycsw got to [pycsw.org](https://pycsw.org).
 For the source code of pycsw got to [gepython/pycsw](https://github.com/geopython/pycsw) on GitHub.

 **Highlights**